 To make matters worse, upgrading your trunks from duty-free afterthought to a first-class fit isn’t as easy as it seems.
 If every street’s a catwalk, every beach is a minefield.

 So to help you nail poolside cool this summer, we’ve picked the five trends every man should be buying into.
 We’ll keep it brief(s).
 Sorry.

 The military-inspired look has been one of the most prevalent trends of recent decades, and it’s now gone full circle to storm the beaches.
 Perfect if stripping down to your shorts has you feeling slightly vulnerable, enlisting the armed forces can add some rugged manliness to even the skimpiest of swimwear.

 “If your legs resemble pieces of string, then these shorts are a great choice,” says Sarah Gilfillan, a personal stylist and founder of menswear hub Sartoria Lab.
 “The busy pattern will add some much-needed width and bulk to your legs by drawing the eye outwards.”
-Don’t go for acres of fabric though, Gilfillan warns.
-“Ensure the hem of the legs is not overly wide which will only accentuate the problem.
+Don’t go for acres of fabric though.
+“Ensure the hem of the legs is not overly wide, which will only accentuate the problem.
 Go for a slimmer cut instead.”

-As for length, Action Man-style shorts should be kept to mid-thigh level to outflank any surfer dude connotations.
-If going for something patterned is outside of your comfort zone, solid khaki shorts will still hit the mark and can be worn slightly longer (but never below the knee) in case you skipped leg day one too many times.
+As for length, Action Man-style shorts should be kept to mid-thigh level to conquer any surfer dude connotations.
+If going for something patterned is outside of your comfort zone, solid khaki shorts will still hit the mark and can be worn slightly longer (but never below the knee) in case you skipped the squats one too many times.

 The White Stripes